-Joel, the son of Pethuel, is listed second among the minor prophets.
+Joel, the son of Pethuel, is listed second among the Twelve Minor Prophets.
 He prophesied to the people of the Kingdom of Judah, which had previously been part of Israel.
 He seems to have lived at the same time as the prophet Hosea, and to have written his prophecies after the destruction of the kingdom of Israel.

 In his poetic book, Joel covered several main topics; (1) the natural disasters that were about to ruin the land as a result of sin, including a great plague of locusts, (2) the mercy that God would show to his people if they repented – and (3) the terrible vengeance he would then take on their enemies.

 But Joel also saw beyond the imminent national crisis to a future era when salvation would come from Jerusalem.
 He foresaw that at that point, God would bless everyone – male, female, young and old.
 He wrote: “Afterwards I will pour out my Spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.
 Even on the male and female slaves, in those days, I will pour out my Spirit.”